About the Lehigh Valley Chapter

 The Placement Information Sheet is provided for your use as you define the three areas above.
 The ad will be developed from this worksheet.
 We recommend churches study these materials and develop a job description before beginning the interview process.

-Each submission secures two publications in the newsletter, and a two month span on our website.
+Each submission secures two publications in the newsletter.
 Churches can resubmit as desired or necessary.
+Additionally, the editor should be notified if a position is filled prior to publication.
 The job of the church musician is approximately 25% visible (services, rehearsals) and 75% invisible (practice time, study, meetings, rehearsal planning, etc).
 If the AGO can help your congregation and/or individuals determine how this balance plays out in your situation, please let us know.

 Should you have any questions about the following materials, or to submit the Placement Information Sheet, please contact Mark Dennis, webmaster and editor. (email@example.com)